Cat Chaser

-Cat Chaser is a 1989 American heist film directed by Abel Ferrara and starring Peter Weller and Kelly McGillis, based on the 1982 novel of the same name by Elmore Leonard.
-It was adapted from the novel by Leonard and James Borelli.
+Cat Chaser is a 1989 American heist film directed by Abel Ferrara and starring Peter Weller and Kelly McGillis.
+The screenplay by Elmore Leonard and James Borrelli is based on Leonard's 1982 novel.
+It follows a veteran of the Dominican Republic intervention who becomes involved with the wife of a corrupt Dominican general, and sets out to steal $2 million from him.
+The score was composed by jazz fusion musician Chick Corea.

-A three-hour raw cut of Cat Chaser was screened at Anthology Film Archives in New York City in the summer of 2014.
-Ferrara, Weller and others involved have expressed unhappiness with the released version, particularly with the added omniscient narration.
-(Weller refused to provide this narration, so producers Peter Davis and William Panzer hired actor Reni Santoni instead).
+The film was originally planned for a theatrical release, but due to Vestron Pictures' financial troubles it was released direct-to-video in the United States.
+Ferrara and Weller expressed disappointment with the final film, claiming it was re-edited against their wishes.

 Plot

 George Moran is a former Marine and veteran of the Dominican Republic intervention who now runs a small beachfront motel in Miami.
 While searching for a Dominican woman named Luci Palma who saved his life in 1965 (and gave him the nickname "Cat Chaser"), he begins a relationship with Mary DeBoya, the wealthy, unhappy wife of a sadistic former Dominican general.
 Moran gets involved in a plot by fellow military veteran Nolen Tyner and a former New York policeman, Jiggs Scully, to rip off the general.
 Moran must elude a number of double-crosses as he and Mary attempt to gain her freedom plus $2 million of the general's money.